Today's Friday • 11 mins read

 The Dark Tetrad: Adding Sadistic Personality

-Recent research introduced a fourth trait, sadism, to expand it to the dark tetrad.
+Research introduced a fourth trait, sadism, to expand the dark triad to the dark tetrad model.

 This sets sadists apart from the other three of the dark triad.
 The other three dark personalities use cruelty for power, status, or material gain.